Zdeněk Chovanec

-Zdeněk Chovanec López (born 9 October 2004), otherwise known as Zdeněk Chovanec Jr. or simply Zdeněk Chovanec, is a Czech-Venezuelan racing driver currently competing in the 2022 BOSS GP Series with MM International Motorsport, and the FIA F3 Championship with Charouz Racing System.
+Zdeněk Chovanec López (born 9 October 2004), otherwise known as Zdeněk Chovanec Jr. or simply Zdeněk Chovanec, is a Czech-Portuguese-Venezuelan racing driver, who most recently competed in the 2023 Ultimate Cup Series with TS Corse, and the FIA F3 Championship with Charouz Racing System.

-He raced with Double R Racing in the Euroformula Open Championship in 2021, and made the switch to FIA F3 with Charouz Racing System prior to round five of the championship, following Reshad de Gerus's departure from the team.
+He raced with Double R Racing in the Euroformula Open Championship in 2021, and made the switch to FIA F3 with Charouz Racing System prior to round five of the championship, following Reshad de Gerus' departure from the team.
 Chovanec has previously competed in the 2020 Italian Formula 4 championship.

 Early career

 Karting

 Originally from the Czech Republic but born in Puerto la Cruz, Venezuela, Chovanec started karting professionally in 2018 at the age of 14, fairly late compared to other drivers.

 Lower formulae

 2020

 In early 2020 Chovanec made his car racing debut, competing with Xcel Motorsport in the 2020 Formula 4 UAE Championship.
 He was 7th in the standings with two podium finishes.
 He then went on to race with Bhaitech in the Italian F4 Championship, finishing 17th in the championship with 18 points.